raventan95/echo-plax-segmentation/README.md

 ## Sample results

 Here are two examples of segmented video from the model, evaluated on the provided sample videos.
+The sample videos are from public domain.

 - yellow : right ventricle
 - light blue : septum